spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 sudo service zabbix-server stop sudo service zabbix-server start

+```
+If **recv-q** is full, the Zabbix server is overwhelmed and not able to process all incoming traffic from agents or proxies.

-# Now it was AE that had the same error above, agent was upgraded.
+Now it was AE that had the same error above, agent was upgraded.
 Will upgrade the rest of the list also.
-```

 ## Environment requirements